 The Administrator will select Participants from among those key Employees and directors of, and consultants and advisors to, the Company and its Affiliates who, in the opinion of the Administrator, are in a position to make a significant contribution to the success of the Company and its Affiliates, including at the discretion of the Administrator, those who may help the Company achieve Performance Criteria; provided, that, subject to such express exceptions, if any, as the Administrator may establish, eligibility shall be further limited to those persons as to whom the use of a Form S-8 registration statement is permissible.
-Eligibility for ISOs is limited to employees of the Company or of a "parent corporation" or "subsidiary corporation" of the Company as those terms are defined in Section 424 of the Code.
-Eligibility for Stock Options other than ISOs, including, but not limited to NQSOs, is limited to Employees or other individuals described in the first sentence of this Section 5 who are providing direct services on the date of grant of the Stock Option to the Company or to a subsidiary of the Company that would be described in the first sentence of Treas.
-Regs. §1.409A-l(b)(5)(iii)(E).
+Eligibility for ISOs is limited to Employees of the Company or of a "parent corporation" or "subsidiary corporation" of the Company as those terms are defined in Section 424.
+Eligibility for Stock Options other than ISOs, including, but not limited to NQSOs, includes Employees, directors, consultants or advisors who provide direct services on the date of grant of the Stock Option to the Company or to a subsidiary of the Company.